Purfview/whisper-standalone-win/README.md

 Some defaults are tweaked for movies transcriptions and to make it portable.
 Shows the progress bar in the title bar of command-line interface.
 By default it looks for models in the same folder, in path like this -> `_models\faster-whisper-medium`.
 Models are downloaded automatically or can be downloaded manually from: https://huggingface.co/guillaumekln
-By default the subtitles are created in the same folder where the executable file is located.
 `large` is mapped to `large-v2` model.
 `beam_size=5` potentially can improve transcription or make some halucination go away, but makes it ~twice slower.